Battle of the Black Mountain: Background

-During 1793, the Spanish army won victories at the Siege of Bellegarde and the Battle of Truillas.
+In 1793, the Spanish Army won two victories at the Siege of Bellegarde and the Battle of Truillas.
 These battles and other actions resulted in Spanish forces overrunning part of Roussillon, where France borders Spain on the Mediterranean Sea.
-On 16 January 1794, General of Division Jacques François Dugommier took command of the Army of the Eastern Pyrenees.
+On 16 January 1794, Divisional-general Jacques François Dugommier took command of the Army of the Eastern Pyrenees.
 The victor in the Siege of Toulon immediately reorganized the army, putting it into a state where it would be capable of taking the offensive.
 The new general began stockpiling supplies, establishing arms factories, setting up hospitals, and improving roads.
 By April, the field army counted 28,000 soldiers.
 These were backed up by 20,000 garrison troops and 9,000 raw volunteers.

-Forming his army into the infantry divisions of Generals of Division Dominique Catherine de Pérignon, Pierre Francois Sauret, and Pierre Augereau, plus a cavalry reserve under General of Division André de La Barre, Dugommier launched his offensive in late April 1794.
+Forming his army into the infantry divisions of Divisional-generals Dominique Catherine de Pérignon, Pierre Francois Sauret, and Pierre Augereau, plus a cavalry reserve under Divisional-general André de La Barre, Dugommier launched his offensive in late April 1794.
 The French victory in the Battle of Boulou, on 1 May, caused the Spanish army to withdraw south of the Pyrenees.
 The recapture of Collioure occurred on 29 May.
 Pérignon won a combat at La Junquera on 7 June, in which La Barre was killed.
 Augereau repulsed a Spanish attack on 13 August at the Battle of San-Lorenzo de la Muga.
 A long siege of Fort de Bellegarde ended on 17 September with a Spanish capitulation.